 Does it cost anything to apply?

 Yes.
 Due to the increased number of applications we are receiving and the enormous amount of time and effort that goes into reviewing each and every application, there is now a $10, non-refundable application fee per event.
 This service fee is due upon the submission of your application.
-Upon submitting your application, you will be directed to pay the application fee via paypal or credit card.
+Upon submitting your application, you will be directed to pay the application fee via PayPal or credit card.

 How will I know that you have received my application?

-You will get a confirmation of application receipt via email within 72 hours of applying.
+You will get a confirmation of the application receipt via email within 72 hours of applying.
 If you do not get a confirmation email within 72 hours, it means that we DID NOT get your application, please send it again.

 How long does it take to find out if I’ve been accepted as a vendor?

-Due to an ever increasing number of interested vendors, we are now only accepting applications during a set date period (refer to specific event applications for open dates).
+Due to an ever-increasing number of interested vendors, we are now only accepting applications during a set date period (refer to specific event applications for open dates).
 During our open application dates, we WILL NOT be actively reviewing applications.
 Once the application period closes, we will review all applications received and send out all notifications on a date as indicated in the event application.

 Can I share a booth with another vendor?